napari/island-dispatch/source/blog/napari-xarray.md

 ```

 This potential for napari and Xarray to bring out the best in each other is not a new insight.

-In fact, the second oldest open issue on napari [`#14`](https://github.com/napari/napari/issues/14) is titled “Pass xarray to napari-gui for autolabeling sliders.”
+The second oldest open issue on napari [`#14`](https://github.com/napari/napari/issues/14) is titled “Pass xarray to napari-gui for autolabeling sliders.”
 That issue's age is a testament to the difficulty of the problems involved in this integration.

 But something being hard is not a reason not to try to do it.
-Indeed, some of the most successful plugins for napari are [napari-aicsimageio](https://github.com/AllenCellModeling/napari-aicsimageio) which is built on top of [aicsimageio](https://github.com/AllenCellModeling/aicsimageio) and its successor [bioio](https://bioio-devs.github.io/bioio/OVERVIEW.html), which use xarray to manage their data and metadata.

-Yet, both napari and Xarray have recently implemented important changes that make this problem easier to solve.
-With this in mind both a group of napari and Xarray developers are committed to improving the integration of napari and Xarray.
+In that spirit both the napari and Xarray developers are committed to improving the integration of napari and Xarray.
+This blog post is the kickoff of that collaboration

 ## How